Verifying AI Code

 A pattern that catches both sycophancy drift and logic errors that a single-pass review misses: run two passes through the AI itself.
 First pass, “critique mode” — the AI reads the diff and lists everything that might be wrong, no defending.
 Second pass, “defend mode” — the AI reads the critiques and addresses each one.

 The critique pass is the value.
-Most AI code reviewers, asked for a balanced review, default to confirming what they see.
+Most AI code reviewers, asked for a balanced review, default to confirming what they see (LLM-as-judge has documented self-enhancement and verbosity biases).
 Asked to find onlythe problems, they get meaningfully more critical.
 The defend pass surfaces which critiques have answers and which don’t — the ones that don’t are your real bugs.

 async function twoPassReview(diff: string) {